 The Difference in Supply and Availability

 In addition to the difference in composition, mother of pearl and pearls also differ in their supply and availability.
-Especially compared to mother of pearl, pearls are much rarer.
+Especially compared to mother of pearl, pearls (like Akoya, South Sea, or Tahitian pearls) are much rarer.
 While most mollusks produce mother of pearl, the same cannot be said for pearl gemstones.
 In fact, only a very low percentage of mollusks produce pearls.
 Even with advances in pearl cultivation that create ideal conditions for pearl development, an oyster or mussel developing a pearl is never guaranteed.
 Lastly, more species of mollusks are able to produce mother of pearl, while only a few types have the ability to create gem-quality pearls.

 Value of Mother of Pearl Jewelry VS Pearl Gemstone Jewelry